Department of Linguistics

 Transcription is in English orthography only; phonetic transcription was not included in this research.
 The design of the study was longitudinal, but only 19 of the 25 participants have data for all five rounds.
 Any real names of people or places in the transcripts have been replaced with pseudonyms.
 The participants are identified with four letter codes.

 The data in this corpus were collected from 2002 to 2005 in Edmonton, Canada.
-The Social Sciences and Humanities Research Council of Canada and the Alberta Heritage Foundation for Medical Research funded the project.
 The goal of the project was to collect longitudinal data from children learning English as second language in order to determine the similarities and differences between these children’s acquisition patterns and those of monolingual English-‐speaking children, with typical development and with specific language impairment.
 Data for this research project consisted of a battery of standardized language assessments in addition to naturalistic language samples.
 The transcripts of the language samples constitute the Paradis corpus donated to CHILDES.

 Children were video-‐taped in conversation with a student research assistant in their homes for approximately 45 minutes.
 During this time, the research assistant had a list of “interview” questions to ask (see 8 below).
 The aim of having these questions was to get the conversation going and to introduce new topics, if necessary.
 If the child introduced his or her own topics and the conversation moved forward, the questions were not asked.
 Therefore, not all children have answers to all the questions at each round of data collection.
 The video-‐tapes were captured on Macintosh computers using Final Cut Pro or imovie, and were then transcribed in CHAT using the CLAN software.
 Only the speaker tiers and necessary dependent tiers, such as %situation and %comment, are included in the transcripts for CHILDES.